CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/150-create-mapping.md

 ### AI mapping

+CluedIn AI recommendation engine helps you create mapping in a quick and efficient manner.

+{:.important}
+To use AI capabilities to create mapping, first complete all the steps described in [Azure Open AI Integration](/microsoft-integration/open-ai-integration).

 AI mapping analyzes your data set and suggests the following details for your mapping:

 - Entity type and vocabulary.